poppinace/mtc/README.md

 ![maize tassels](challenges.jpg)

 ## Introduction
 We first address plant-related counting problem under unconstrained field conditions.
 Plant counting is very challenging.
-What makes plants counting different from other conventional objects, such as crowd, cells and vehicles, is their physical size variations.
-This attributes to the self-changing nature of plants because they grow over time.
+What makes plants different from other conventional objects, such as crowd, cells and vehicles, is their physical size variations.
+This attributes to the self-changing nature of plants due to their growth over time.
 The size variations are also nonuniform in images.
 Maize tassels have almost all necessary characteristics that a typical plant has.
 We thus collect and annotate the MTC dataset and believe it will be a good study case for in-field plant counting problems.

 ## Downloads
 [Baidu Yun (1.6GB)](https://pan.baidu.com/s/1LL9tXKHvpisDENGOsP7zWw) code: diin